 Subpart B. Approval

-- The Chief Financial Officer will prepare the overall college budget for presentation to the President’s Cabinet.
+- The Chief Financial Officer will prepare the overall college budget for presentation to the President’s Council.

 - The presentation will include 1) historical spending/budget information at the object of expenditure level for all cost centers; 2) delineation of base vs. special initiatives proposed; and 3) any revenue or expenditure assumptions applied in the preparation of the budget.

 - The College President will approve the overall budget with any requested changes or modifications